Norman Cob - Breed & Info

 Article and Photos Copyrighted - see credits below

-The Norman Cob, or as it is called in France, the Cob Normand is a type of horse bred in Normandy which has always been a land of horses, and where people have used them for every sort of purpose.
-This particular horse supported the rich agricultural area, working the land, carrying produce to market and providing a means of transport.
+The Norman Cob , or the Cob Normand it is called in France, is a type of light draft horse bred in Normandy which has always been a land of horses, and where people have used them for every sort of purpose.
+This particular breed supported the rich agricultural area, working the land, carrying produce to market and providing a means of transport.

 The Norman Cob is bigger than its British counterpart, standing between 15,3 and 16,3 hands in height.
 And the modern Cob is heavier than the sort bred earlier in the breed's history, which was closer to the riding type of horse and was bred in vast quantities for military purposes.
 It still retains, however, much of the activity and freedom of action, particularly at the trot, which is the working gait of the light draft horse.

-Other HSC pages that offer information about the Cob Normand: horses, breeding, industry supplies, etc.
+Other HSC pages that offer information about the Cob Normand: horses, breeding, industry supplies, shows, event calendar, etc.

 Shopping - Business Products Services